 Second, the list of protected attributes in section 7 has been amended to explicitly include “intersex status”, which will be defined in the dictionary as “status as an intersex person”.

-Consequently, while the current Discrimination Act 1991 only protects some transgender people from discrimination, and has very limited intersex protections, the Act will soon provide comprehensive coverage for trans and gender diverse people, and will also join the Commonwealth and Tasmania as the only jurisdictions that specifically protect intersex people.
-Overall, it will therefore cover all LGBTI people once the amendments take effect.
+Consequently, while the previous Discrimination Act 1991 only protected some transgender people from discrimination, and had very limited intersex protections, the Act now provides comprehensive coverage for trans and gender diverse people, and has joined the Commonwealth, Tasmania and South Australia as the only jurisdictions that specifically protect intersex people.

-The ACT’s vilification protections will also be improved by the commencement of provisions contained in the Discrimination Amendment Act 2016[ii].
+The ACT’s vilification protections have also been improved by the commencement of provisions contained in the Discrimination Amendment Act 2016[ii].

-Currently, vilification is prohibited on the basis of sexuality and gender identity (using the same exclusionary definition discussed above)[iii].
+Previously, vilification was prohibited on the basis of sexuality and gender identity (using the same exclusionary definition discussed above)[iii].

-However, as with its discrimination protections, this will soon be expanded to include non-binary trans or gender diverse people (through an updated definition of ‘gender identity’).
+However, as with its discrimination protections, this has been expanded to include non-binary trans or gender diverse people (through an updated definition of ‘gender identity’).

-It will also prohibit vilification of intersex people on the basis of their intersex status for the first time – making the ACT one of only two jurisdictions to do so, alongside Tasmania[iv].
+It has also prohibited vilification of intersex people on the basis of their intersex status for the first time – making the ACT one of only two jurisdictions to do so, alongside Tasmania[iv].

-In fact, once the amendments come into effect, the ACT’s LGBTI vilification protections will be the best in the country, given the offence of serious vilification, contained in section 750 of the Criminal Code 2002, will also be updated to apply to serious vilification on the basis of intersex status (whereas in Tasmania, while vilification against all LGBTI people is generally prohibited[v], the more serious offence of ‘inciting hatred’ only applies to ‘sexual orientation’ or ‘lawful sexual activity’[vi], and excludes both gender identity and intersex status).
+In fact, the ACT’s LGBTI vilification protections are now the best in the country, given the offence of serious vilification, contained in section 750 of the Criminal Code 2002, applies to serious vilification on the basis of intersex status (whereas in Tasmania, while vilification against all LGBTI people is generally prohibited[v], the more serious offence of ‘inciting hatred’ only applies to ‘sexual orientation’ or ‘lawful sexual activity’[vi], and excludes both gender identity and intersex status).

-On the basis of the above, it is clear the ACT will soon have close-to-best practice anti-discrimination laws in terms of their protected attributes (covering all parts of the LGBTI community) and anti-vilification coverage (again, protecting lesbian, gay, bisexual, transgender and intersex people).
+On the basis of the above, it is clear the ACT now has close-to-best practice anti-discrimination laws in terms of their protected attributes (covering all parts of the LGBTI community) and anti-vilification coverage (again, protecting lesbian, gay, bisexual, transgender and intersex people).